 [*I use he inclusively to refer to both genders.]

-Work in enough details to get readers to care what happens to him.
+Work in just enough detail to get readers to care what happens to him.
 Is he a spouse, a parent, troubled, worried, hopeful?
-Then get to the problem, the quest, the challenge, the danger—whatever will drive your story.
+Then get to the problem, the quest, the challenge, the danger—whatever drives your story.

 3. Don’t describe; layer in.

-We’ve all been sent napping by an opening scene that began something like:
+Don’t get me wrong—setting is important.
+But we’ve all been put to sleep by an opening scene that began something like:

 The house sat in a deep wood surrounded by…

-Rather than describing the setting as a separate element, make it part of your story.
-This way the reader subconsciously becomes aware of it while you’re focusing on the plot itself — what’s happening.
+Rather than employing description as a separate element, layer it in as part of your story.
+That way the reader subconsciously becomes aware of it while you’re focusing on the plot itself—what’s happening.

 For example, instead of: